xchrisbailey/chrisbaileydev_v2/content/posts/next-js-9-getting-started.md

 ### How do we get started?

-Bootstrapping your next project is as easy as running `bash•yarn create next-app hello-world`. this gives us a simple starting structure for our project, much like create-react-app would.
+Bootstrapping your next project is as easy as running `yarn create next-app hello-world`. this gives us a simple starting structure for our project, much like create-react-app would.

-Now lets `bash•cd` into our new drive and take a peek around!
+Now lets `cd` into our new drive and take a peek around!

 ```bash
 ➜ cd hello-world && ls